Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

-Mathematically, Gaussian modes are solutions to the \emph{paraxial wave equation} -- a specific wave equation for electromagnetic fields.
-All electromagnetic waves are solutions to the general wave equation, which in vacuum can be given as:
+All electromagnetic waves are solutions to the general wave equation (Helmholtz equation), which in vacuum can be given as:

-But laser light fields are special types of electromagnetic waves.
-For example, they are characterised by low diffraction.
-Hence, a laser beam will have a characteristic length $w$ describing the `width' (the dimension of the field transverse to the main propagation axis), and a characteristic length $l$ defining some local length along the propagation over which the beam characteristics do not vary much.
+Mathematically, Gaussian modes represent solutions to the \emph{paraxial approximation} of this equation.
+Laser light fields are special class of electromagnetic waves.
+A laser beam will have a characteristic size $w$ describing the `width' (the dimension of the field transverse to the main propagation axis), and a characteristic length $l$ defining some local length along the propagation over which the beam characteristics do not vary much.
 By definition, for what we call a \emph{beam} $w$ is typically small and $l$ large in comparison, so that $w/l$ can be considered small.
 In fact, the paraxial wave equation (and its solutions) can be derived as the first-order terms of a series expansion of Equation~(\ref{eq:fullwave}) into orders of $w/l$~\cite{Lax75}.

 A simpler approach to the paraxial-wave equation goes as follows: A particular beam shape shall be described by a function $u(x,y,z)$ so that we can write the electric field as

 Substituting this into the standard wave equation yields a differential equation for $u$: